-The trouble with most TA teams' approach to capturing their offer letter data is that they're either buried in a spreadsheet whose name people had forgotten or are lost in a pile of files and folders.
-Freshteam makes it easy for the recruiter to make an offer and send it as a softy copy, directly to the candidate.
+The trouble with most TA teams' approach to capturing their offer letter data is that they're buried in a spreadsheet whose name people had forgotten or are lost in a pile of files and folders.
+Freshteam makes it easy for the recruiter to make an offer and send it as a soft copy, directly to the candidate.
 This information isn't just released into the cosmos after that.
-It can be easily accessed in the 'Offer' tab that gets added to the Candidate 360 when you make an offer to a candidate.
+We can easily access it in the 'Offer' tab that gets added to the Candidate 360 when you make an offer to a candidate.
 Once a candidate accepts an offer, their status becomes 'Offer Accepted'.

 Making an offer:

-- Go to the candidate's Candidate 360 page and update the candidate's stage to 'Make an offer' from the hiring process drop-down box.
-Alternatively, if you are in the Kanban view within a job posting, you can just drag the candidates to 'Make an offer' stage.
+- Go to the candidate's Candidate 360 page and update the candidate's stage to 'Offered' from the hiring process drop-down box.
+Alternatively, if you are in the Kanban view within a job posting, you can just drag the candidates to 'Offered' stage.

 - Once you do, a pop-up will appear asking you if you need someone to approve the offer before creating the offer or start creating an offer.

 - If you choose to go for approval: Freshteam will open up the candidate conversations tab of the Candidate 360, with an active private comment window for you to write to and get the approval from the designated higher up.
 Remember, once you get the approval you have to move the candidate to 'Make an offer' stage again.
 Until you do, the candidate slides back to their previous stage.